Knit and crochet costume patterns for kids

 As we get a little closer to fall it might be time to start thinking about costumes!
-Since I recently designed a crochet scrubs costume for kids I thought that a round-up of crochet and knit costumes for kids would be perfect!
+Since I recently designed a scrubs crochet costume pattern for kids I thought that a round-up of knit and crochet costume patterns for kids would be perfect!
 I had quite a fun time looking around on the internet for costumes to crochet and knit!
 There are some amazingly creative crafters out there and the things they do with yarn are fun, interesting, quirky, and sometimes breathtaking!
 I narrowed down my search to 17 costume ideas to fit kids.
 Take a look with me!

 Why crochet or knit a costume for your kids?